 Course architect Tripp Davis, in collaboration with Justin Leonard, designed the Old American course and is looking forward to the event as well, “I can’t wait to see the top women play this highly strategic golf course,” he said.

-Mike McCabe, general manager of Old American, and Jack Matthews, president of Matthews Southwest, at the press conferencing announcing the LPGA event.
+Mike McCabe, general manager of Old American, and Jack Matthews, president of Matthews Southwest, at the press conference announcing the LPGA event.

 Additionally, the Classic plans to continue to build upon its tradition of community engagement through a number of special events.